Plan for Florida’s Recovery

 Local governments may adopt requirements directly on businesses, operations or venues, including buildings, beaches and parks, that may be stricter than the state.
 Report a business that violates these orders to local law enforcement.

-Note: Governor DeSantis has added Miami-Dade and Broward counties to Phase 1 effective May 18 and had added Palm Beach county to Phase 1 effective May 11, 2020.
+*Governor DeSantis has added Miami-Dade and Broward counties to Phase 1 effective May 18 and added Palm Beach county to Phase 1 effective May 11, 2020.

-All individuals, when in public, should maximize physical distance from others.
+All individuals, when in public, should maintain at least six feet between themselves and others.

 Face masks are recommended for all those in face-to-face interactions and where you can’t social distance.

-Amusement parks must submit re-open plans and must be endorsed by the local government in their jurisdiction.
+Amusement parks must submit re-opening plans and must be endorsed by the local government in their jurisdiction.

 Open businesses should follow appropriate social distancing and sanitation measures and limit groups to 10 people.
 See CDC guidance for more detail.

-Face masks are not required.
+Face masks are recommended.
 See CDC guidance on face masks for customers, employees and employers.